Atinos31/Speaky/README.md

 ### Further Testing

 -   The app was tested on Google Chrome, firefox,
--   The website was viewed on a variety of devices such as Desktop, Laptop, Surface Duo,Moto G4,iPhone6/7/8 & iPhoneX . its more user firendly on mobile and tablette.
+-   The app was viewed on a variety of devices such as laptop, iphones
 -   Friends  were asked to review the app and documentation to point out any bugs and user experience issues.

 ### Known Bugs
- - submit button still needs to be reconfigured.
+ - submit button still needs to be reconfigured- -solved
  - responsiveness on desktop size screens.
+ - voicechange function not working on iphone8....more testing needed
  - voice options.
- - confirmation message after submit button pressed, having touble with that.
+ - confirmation message after submit button pressed, having touble with that.- ## solved
 # Deployment

 ### GitHub Pages